microsoftgraph/microsoft-graph-docs/api-reference/beta/api/administrativeunit_get.md

 # Get administrativeUnit

-Retrieve the properties and relationships of administrativeunit object.
+Retrieve the properties and relationships of an [administrativeUnit](../resources/administrativeunit.md) object.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request